borisf/borisf.github.io/index.md

 to the server side, working on Google Play.

 At Google, I guide companies on
-* Google Play - Billing, Multi Platform and Android Vitals.
+* Google Play integrations - Billing, Multi Platform and Android Vitals.
 * Android APIs and internals - Low Memory, Build and ANR optimizations.

 I received my masters in Software Engineering and MBA in Marketing from [Reichman